OfficeDev/msteams-docs.pt-BR/msteams-platform/m365-apps/prerequisites.md

 Opcionalmente, você pode usar o [Visual Studio Code](https://code.visualstudio.com/) para estender os aplicativos do Teams para o Office e o Outlook.

-A extensão [Kit de Ferramentas do Teams para Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` ou posterior) fornece comandos que podem ajudar a modificar o código existente do Teams para serem compatíveis com o Outlook e o Office.
-Para obter mais informações, consulte [habilitar a guia pessoal do Teams para Office e Outlook](extend-m365-teams-personal-tab.md).
+The extension [Teams Toolkit for Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Office.
+For more information, see [enable Teams personal tab for Office and Outlook](extend-m365-teams-personal-tab.md).

 ## <a name="next-step"></a>Próxima etapa